Djazy-Faradj/Djazy-Faradj/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=djazy-faradj&hide=gdscript,gap&hide_progress=true&theme=transparent)](https://github.com/anuraghazra/github-readme-stats)

 ## 🚀 Projects
 Here are some of the cool things I've been working on:

-### 🧑‍💻 HR Management App
-A **mini project** focused on building a **Human Resource Management** app.
-This app allows HR professionals to manage employee and department data, job roles, and other essential HR tasks in a simple interface.
-- **Tech stack**: C++
+### 🌍 Career Map - Global Exploration Platform for Students
+A personalized global exploration platform designed to help students and young professionals find the best destinations based on economic, lifestyle, and affordability metrics.

+**Tech stack:** Flutter, Firebase, REST APIs
+#### Features:
+- 📊 Data-driven recommendations based on salary-to-GDP ratio, purchasing power index, and unemployment rate.
+- 🎨 Interactive visualization of ranked destinations with a color-coded scoring system.
+- 🌎 Practical insights on job opportunities, cost of living, and lifestyle factors.
+- ⚡ Optimized API usage with caching and batching (in progress).

+---

+### 🏗️ Minecraft Clone - LWJGL
+A 3D game inspired by Minecraft, built using LWJGL and OpenGL.
+This project focuses on rendering, camera movement, input handling, and block management.

+**Tech stack:** Java, LWJGL, OpenGL
-- Features:
+#### Features:
-  - Employee profile management
-  - Role assignments and payroll tracking
-  - Basic reporting and data export

-### 🔍 QR Code Reader
-A challenging personal project where I developed a QR code reader from scratch without using existing QR reading libraries.
-The project processes the QR code image using **Pillow** and decodes the data based on its format and error correction levels.
-- **Tech stack**: Python, Pillow
+- 🖼️ Real-time rendering with depth testing and texture mapping.
+- 🎮 First-person camera with smooth movement and mouse-based look mechanics.
+- 🧱 Block system implementation, with plans for occlusion culling and chunk-based optimization.
+- 🔥 Future improvements: lighting, world generation, and physics.

+---

 ### 🎮 Minigame Mania
-A fast-paced mobile game inspired by Nintendo’s WarioWare franchise, built using the **Godot Game Engine**.
+A fast-paced mobile game inspired by Nintendo’s WarioWare franchise, built using the Godot Game Engine.
 It features a series of mini-games, each designed to be quick and fun.
 Currently playable but still adding the final touches.

-- **Tech stack**: Godot, GDScript
+**Tech stack:** Godot, GDScript

+---

+### 🔍 QR Code Reader
+A challenging personal project where I developed a QR code reader from scratch without using existing QR reading libraries.
+The project processes the QR code image using Pillow and decodes the data based on its format and error correction levels.

+**Tech stack:** Python, Pillow

+---

+### 🧑‍💻 HR Management App
+A mini project focused on building a Human Resource Management app.
+This app allows HR professionals to manage employee and department data, job roles, and other essential HR tasks in a simple interface.

+**Tech stack:** C++
+#### Features:
+- 👤 Employee profile management
+- 🏢 Role assignments and payroll tracking
+- 📊 Basic reporting and data export

+---

 ### 🧠 Image Classification with Python
-Built a **28x28 image classification model** using **Keras** and **TensorFlow**.
+Built a 28x28 image classification model using Keras and TensorFlow.
 This project helped me dive deeper into machine learning and image recognition.

-- **Tech stack**: Python, Keras, TensorFlow
+**Tech stack:** Python, Keras, TensorFlow

-### 🧑‍💼 CustomMessages Minecraft Plugin
-One of my earliest projects!
-I developed this [Minecraft server plugin](https://www.curseforge.com/minecraft/bukkit-plugins/privatemessages) at the age of 12, and it's still out there with +1,000 downloads.
-Revisiting this plugin always gives me a sense of pride.
-- **Tech stack**: Java

 ## 🌱 Currently Learning
 I'm constantly learning new things!
 Some of the areas I'm diving deeper into include: